 Why Do Pre-workout Supplements Make You Sweat More?

-Pre-workout makes you sweat more because many contain thermogenic ingredients that raise your body temperature and compounds that make you push harder in your workout.
+Pre-workout supplements make you sweat more because many of them contain thermogenic ingredients that raise your body temperature and compounds that make you push harder in your workout.

-Thermogenesis is a metabolic process when your body produces heat by burning calories, and any ingredients that boost metabolism and burn fat are considered thermogenic ingredients.
+Thermogenesis is a metabolic process where your body produces heat by burning calories, and any ingredients that boost metabolism and burn fat are considered thermogenic ingredients.

 The thermogenesis and intensity of your workout will cause your core body temperature to rise significantly.
 What happens with a higher body temperature?
 Excessive sweating.

-Sweating is how our bodies regulate temperature; the higher the temp., the more you sweat.
+Sweating is how our bodies regulate temperature; the higher the temperature, the more you sweat.
 When you take a pre-workout before your exercise session, it can activate your sweat glands even more, promoting higher sweat production during your workout.

 What Ingredients Cause Excessive Sweating?

-Pre-workout ingredients such as caffeine and pepper extracts are usually the cause of excessive sweating.
+In my experience, ingredients like caffeine and pepper extracts in pre-workouts are the main culprits behind my excessive sweating.